Butterfly Farm Cameron Highlands is one of the oldest attractions in Cameron Highlands still around.

 Approximately 3km from Brinchang and 5km from Tanah Rata:

-You can find the butterfly farm fairly easily because of the giant signboard by the main road that marks the entrance to the butterfly farm.
+You can find the butterfly farm fairly easily because of the giant signboard (Taman Rama-Rama, as shown below) by the main road that marks the entrance to the butterfly farm.

-Note: There is another place called Butterfly Garden after the Butterfly Farm if you happen to be driving from Brinchang.
+Note: Butterfly Garden is after the Butterfly Farm if you happen to be driving from Brinchang.
 Else, you will see it on your left first before the Butterfly Farm.

 Location: 43rd Miles, Kea Farm, 39100, Pahang